Australia Bushfire Relief: Helping Our Friends Down Under

 “When you’re Australian, with family and friends in harm’s way on the other side of the world, it’s a really isolating feeling.
 But through KEEN, I don’t feel so alone and helpless anymore.
 It’s very moving to see everyone jumping in to do everything they can to help.”

 Andy Shearer, an Aussie and our Director of Talent Acquisition, was one of the many KEENers who spoke at an emotional all-company meeting on Friday, Jan.
 10, to share how KEEN is taking action to help wildlife and communities affected by the bushfires in Australia.
-As of this post, up to 1 billion mammals, birds, and reptiles have been affected, with millions likely killed, and at least 17.9 million acres have burned.
+As of the date of this post, up to 1 billion mammals, birds, and reptiles have been affected, with millions likely killed, and more than 16 million acres have burned.

 From Jan.
-14-21, KEEN is donating 10% of all sales at keenfootwear.com and in KEEN Garages, plus over 3,000 pairs of boots, to Australia bushfire relief.
-Our sales and distribution partner on the ground in Australia, Phoenix Leisure Group (PLG), as well as Portland-based gDiapers, will also be joining us in donating 10% of their sales during this time — and KEEN Canada will continue to donate 10% of their sales through Jan.
+14-21, KEEN donated 10% of all sales at keenfootwear.com and in KEEN Garages, plus over 3,000 pairs of boots, to Australia bushfire relief.
+Our sales and distribution partner on the ground in Australia, Phoenix Leisure Group (PLG), as well as Portland-based gDiapers, joined us by donating 10% of their sales during this time — and KEEN Canada will continue to donate 10% of their sales through Jan.
 28.

 SUPPORTING VOLUNTEER FIREFIGHTERS